elmq0022/shen/README.md

 - Users can belong to one or more user groups
 - User groups can be mapped to one or more combinations of application and RBAC role
 - None is a valid RBAC role and implies that the application does not use RBAC or manages RBAC itself
-- Shenlong provides a CLI for administration of the above.
+- shen provides a CLI for administration of the above.